hvlck/rhea/docs/implementing.md

 # Implementing Rhea

-This is a guide to Rhea by writing Rhea.
+This is a guide to Rhea by a (simplified) version of Rhea.

-Familiarity with these concepts is somewhat necessary:

-+ ES2020
-+ Typescript
-+ Various DOM APIs